Components

 Behavior

-Global alerts are not sticky and should scroll with the other content on the page.
+Global alerts are not sticky.
+They should scroll with the other content on the page.